How to Manage Your Childcare Waiting List with a Template

 Family communication strategies

 Frequent communication with families about your waiting list helps strengthen your relationships with families, builds trust in your program, and keeps your waitlist up to date.
-Try the below strategies to keep families informed.
+Try the following strategies to keep families informed.

 Check in periodically

 An easy way to check in is to send an email to all families on your waiting list.
 If you use childcare waitlist software like brightwheel to keep track of your waiting list, it is easy to communicate with families via email or text.
-Tell parents their child is still on your list, and ask them to respond if they want to be removed.
+Tell families their child is still on your list, and ask them to respond if they want to be removed.

 Include common FAQs about the waiting list process

 Anticipate these questions by including FAQs.
-A detailed list of FAQs about your childcare center's waiting list process can help lessen the number of queries you receive.
+A detailed list of FAQs about your childcare program's waiting list process can help lessen the number of queries you receive.
 Update your FAQs regularly so families can find relevant and accurate information easily.

 • Is there a waitlist application fee?